comses-education/github-starter-course/README.md

 ### Commit and push

 When you tell Git to **commit** something you are asking it to record the changes you've made to a file or collection of files.
-You'll often hear a phrase or something along the lines that a Git repository is "you know, just a Directed Acyclic Graph (DAG) of commit objects".
+As you learn more about Git you may hear something along the lines that a Git repository is "you know, just a Directed Acyclic Graph of commit objects".
 So what does that all mean?

 ![Git DAG from https://www.oreilly.com/library/view/git-pocket-guide/9781449327507/ch01.html#fig0101](images/git-dag.png)

 _image from https://www.oreilly.com/library/view/git-pocket-guide/9781449327507/ch01.html#fig0101_

-This is a formal way of saying that Git is a graph (like your social network) representing the changes that have been made to a bunch of files and that these changes have a direction - they only go one way, like [time itself (at least as far as we can tell)](https://quoteinvestigator.com/2015/09/16/history/).
+This is a formal way of saying that Git stores its version control stuff in a graph data structure (like your social network).
+This graph contains the changes that have been made to the files in the repository and these changes represent a one-way history like [time itself (at least as far as we can tell)](https://quoteinvestigator.com/2015/09/16/history/).
 Each of the nodes in that graph you see above is a `commit object`.

 A `commit object` is a data structure that keeps track of a set of changes made to the Git repository.
 What kinds of things do you think a commit object needs to keep track of?

-1. the **changeset**: the set of files that were changed
+1. the **changeset**: The set of files with modifications that you explicitly told Git to keep track of in this commit
 2. a **parent**: Every commit data object keeps track of its parent commit(s).
 This is the _Directed_ part of the Directed Acyclic Graph.
 What's the only commit in a Git repository that doesn't have a parent?
-Are there any commits that can have more than one parent? (we'll go into multi-parent commits later when we cover merging)
+Are there any commits that can have more than one parent?
 2. the **diffs**: the actual file-level differences between the files in the _changeset_ and the previous contents of those files in the commit's _parent_ commit
 4. **provenance metadata**: a commit log message that you write to explain the commit, the git username and email of the commit's author, and more
 5. a **unique hash ID**: you'll see these often on GitHub as long strings like `fde99eeb73f2426769fe02b5508b0ebf08514f2d` - these hash IDs uniquely identify a commit in a Git repository